ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 ### Filtering unified type synergies

-Now it's time for the generator to decide which of the synergy values are relevant to keep, by applying the **synergy filters**.
+Now it's time for the generator to decide which of the synergy values are relevant to keep by applying the **synergy filters**.
 The [balancing doc](/doc/BALANCING.md) describes in detail what they do, but in short: each synergy category has a filter which determines what synergy values are relevant.
-Almost all categories use the same standard filter which removes the highest value from the list (`min -1`), but some use other filters.
+Almost all categories use the same standard filter that removes the highest value from the list (`min -1`), but some use other filters.

 The function `filterTypeSynergies()` takes the [`unifiedTypeSynergies`](#unifying-subtype-synergies) and transforms each